School Street FAQs

 The school is on a bus route, will this divert the bus?

-There will be no impact on existing bus routes as part of the School Streets trial, however a bus route on a School Street is investigated as part of the preparatory work, which is considered when scoring each school.
+There will be no impact on existing bus routes as part of the School Streets, however if there is a bus route on a School Street, this will be investigated as part of the preparatory work, which is considered when assessing each school.

 I now have a parking problem due to displaced cars, what can I do?